ilbers/isar/doc/user_manual.md

 `--no-setscene`.

-## Create an ISAR SDK root filesystem
+## Create an Isar SDK root filesystem

 ### Motivation

-Building applications for targets in ISAR takes a lot of time as they are built under QEMU.
+Building applications for targets in Isar takes a lot of time as they are built under QEMU.
 SDK providing cross build environment will help to solve this problem.

 ### Approach